nabeelvalley/docs/src/content/blog/2023/31-01/xstate-draggable-div.md

 ---
+published: true
+title: Draggable Div with XState and React
+subtitle: 31 January 2023
+description: A simple example of using XState with UI Events to build interactivity
+---

+---
 title: Draggable Div with XState and React
 subtitle: 31 January 2023
 description: A simple example of using XState with UI Events to build interactivity